Audi Financing: What To Know Before You Buy

 If you’re working in the U.S. on an employment visa and you have verifiable income of at least $45,000 per year, you may qualify for the Foreign Business Professionals Program.

-You’ll need contact information for you and your employer, your visa information and two personal references that Audi can contact.
+You’ll need contact information for you and your employer, proof of income and residence, a copy of your visa and two personal references who Audi can contact.

 Expatriate Program

-Working via International AutoSource, foreign expatriates moving to the U.S. can purchase, finance or lease an Audi before they arrive in America.
+Working via International AutoSource, foreign expatriates moving to the U.S. can purchase or lease an Audi before they arrive in America.

 Military Sales Program